sfingram/advent2020/README.md

 ## Day 10

 Part 1 was very simple, but part 2 needed a recurrence relation to solve.
 In terms of rust, I was able to use the excellent itertools crate's `group_by` to structure the computation.
 By the way, the recurrence needed generates the [tribonacci numbers](https://en.wikipedia.org/wiki/Generalizations_of_Fibonacci_numbers#Tribonacci_numbers), which are pretty interesting!
 Great puzzle!

+## Day 11

+Not an elegant solution.
+Wrestled with the compiler to try to turn a vector of lines into a list of chars in a concise way and failed.

+## Day 12